nickluong-dev/Excel-Instruction-Guide/index.md

 Excel does more than just organize your data for you.
 It can process it and form it into graphs, automating otherwise time-consuming and mundane tasks.

-Not only can Excel be used to improve your quality of, knowledge of the software can be a valuable asset to employers.
+Not only can Excel be used to improve your quality of, knowledge of the software can be a valuable asset to employers as it implies a level of technological finesse and analytical skill.
+Although it may seem daunting, this guide will walk you through its basic functionalities step by step.

 ## Typographical Conventions
 ---